Jay06eng/Jay06eng/README.md

 # 🔥 About Me

-Combining program leadership experience and technical fluency I transform data into positive impactful solutions.
 Passionate about all there is to know about Artificial Inteligence and Machine Learning.
-My work starts by understanding the audience needs, define a strategy, guarantee buy in, timely execution and successful deployment.
+My work starts by understanding

+the audience needs, define a strategy, guarantee buy in, timely execution and successful deployment.